 Holiday Lights in Bloom – Montgomery

 41 Grove Street

 Have a bug lover in your house?
 Then the Lights in Bloom show in Thomas Bull Memorial Park at the Orange County Arboretum is a must-see.
-Along with decked-out trees, the show dazzles with brightly-lit snails, bugs, birds, flowers and lots more of your favorites from nature, which you can catch as you walk the various paths.
-The show runs from 5 to 8 pm on weekends from now through Dec.
-17 and before switching to daily showings through New Year’s Eve—just note that it’s not open Christmas Eve or Christmas Day.
+Along with decked-out trees, the show dazzles with brightly-lit snails, bugs, birds, flowers, and lots more of your favorites from nature, which you can see as you walk the various paths.
+The show runs from 5–8pm on weekends now through Monday, December 17, when it switches to daily showings through New Year’s Eve.
+Closed Christmas Eve and Christmas Day.
 The show is totally free—as is the hot chocolate!